IMISE/ocRuleTool/README.md

 - **COMP**
 Here the comparison data point for all dependent Statments (after,before...) is needed, normally in the form of an item.
 If the **RULE_TYPE** expression is selected you can also define your own statments in the form of `[ITEM] [operator] [value]`.
-In addition, it can be treated as an if statment where the item named in **COMP** must first satisfy the condition given by an operator in **VAL** to validate the item named in **ITEM_NAME**.
+In addition, it can be treated as an if statement where the item named in **COMP** must first satisfy the condition given by an operator in **VAL** to validate the item named in **ITEM_NAME**.

 - **VAL**
 Used to validate the COMP statement.
-Requires a value or a logical opreator + value.
+Requires a value or a logical operator + value.
 Can also be used to create a statement if there is only a item given in **COMP**.
 Currently supported opreators include:

     - greater than - gt(int) or gt(real)